nerissa29/reading-notes/class-15.md

 ### What is a “component”?

-Component is a "software object, intended to interact with other components, encapsulating certain functionality or a set of functionalities"[^1].
+A component is a "software object, intended to interact with other components, encapsulating certain functionality or a set of functionalities"[^1].

 ### What are the characteristics of a component?